kaushal0494/HMD_Network/README.md

 - python 3.6
 - pytorch=1.2.0
 ```
-All other dependencies list can be found in `environment.yml`
+For a complete list of other dependencies required to run the HMD Network model, please refer to the `environment.yml` file.

 # Quick Start
 To get started with the HMD_Net model, please follow the steps below: